alexanderota119/vehicle-rental-go-api/README.md

 # Vehicle Rental

 Vehicle Rental is a two-sided marketplace app for renting vehicles.
 The primary feature is consumers can rent vehicles while renters can offer their vehicles for rent.
-This Restful API was built using Golang and SQL, GORM for ORM and dependency injection as modularization.
+This Restful API was built using Golang and PostgeSQL, GORM for ORM, and dependency injection as modularization.
 Finally deploy it with Docker.

 ## 🔥 Showcase